-Sleep hygiene - consistently getting 6-9 hours is recommended by the NHS.
-Only use your bedroom for sleep, e.g. not for TV.
+Sleep hygiene - consistently getting six to nine hours is recommended by the NHS.
+Only use your bedroom for sleep, e.g., not for TV.

 Nutrition - make sure you have a balanced diet.
 Vitamin D has been correlated with reduction in joint pain.